-Customers taking service under Avista's residential electric service Schedule 01, who use electricity for water heating, may be eligible for a rebate.
+Customers taking service under Avista's residential electric service Schedule 01, and who use electricity to heat their homes, may be eligible for a rebate.
 Supporting documentation required for participation includes, at a minimum, project invoices and AHRI certification.
 Efficiencies for water-heating equipment are verified according to the contractor invoice or AHRI.

-TABLE 23 - RESIDENTIAL WATER HEAT PROGRAM MEASURES AND INCENTIVES
+TABLE 22: RESIDENTIAL WATER HEAT PROGRAM MEASURES AND INCENTIVES

-Projected Participation Per-Unit kWh Savings Incentive Heat Pump Water Heater 190 Unit 1,230 \$ 500
+Projected Participation Per-Unit kWh Savings Incentive Heat pump water heater 190 Unit 1,230 \$ 500